 Up in the Air (2009)

-“Sometimes it feels like, no matter how much success I have, it’s not gonna matter until I find the right guy.
+“Sometimes it feels like no matter how much success I have, it’s not gonna matter until I find the right guy.
 I could have made it work; he really fit the bill, you know.
-White collar, six-foot one, college grad, loves dogs, likes funny movies, brown hair, kind eyes, works in finance but is outdoorsy.
+White collar, six-foot one, college grad, loves dogs, likes funny movies, brown hair, kind eyes, works in finance, but is outdoorsy.
 I always imagined he’d have a single syllable name like Matt or John or Dave.
 In a perfect world, he drives a 4Runner and the only thing he loves more than me is his golden lab.
 And a nice smile.
 What about you?” —Natalie Keener

-This is a great film about corporate culture, but my favorite part of it was Anna Kendrick’s go-getter, type-A character Natalie Keener.
+This is a great film about corporate culture, but my favorite part was Anna Kendrick’s go-getter, type-A character Natalie Keener.
 She’s guns a-blazin’ when it comes to her career, and yet her image of happiness is completely dependent upon finding the right guy (well, in the beginning of the film).
-The movie is really about George Clooney’s journey, but we also get to see him mentor Natalie (and who could ask for a better mentor than George Clooney?!) and watch her grow and realize that people are not numbers and cannot just be discarded.
+The movie is really about George Clooney’s journey, but we also get to see him mentor Natalie (and who could ask for a better mentor than George Clooney?!) and watch her grow and realize that people are not numbers and can’t just be discarded.

 Working Girl (1988)